 Aegopodium podagraria Variegatum (Bishop's Weed, Snow on the Mountain) - vigorous growth habit, coupled with quick regeneration and copious seed production, make this plant a beast to control.
 Has white, flat-topped flowers in spring.

 Brunnera macrophylla Emerald Mist – slow spreading, native to woodland areas.
 Prized for its spray of spring, blue flowers and large shimmering leaves.

 Convallaria majalis (Lily of the Valley) – spreads quickly because of its rhizomes which can form extensive colonies.
 Has bell-like, dainty white flowers in the spring that have a strong, sweet perfume.

 Galium odoratum (Sweet Woodruff) – is exceptionally easy to grow and adapts to a wide variety of soil and moisture conditions.
 Has pretty clusters of white, star-shaped flowers in spring and fragrant, lance-shaped leaves.

-Hosta "Blue Vision", "Devon Green", "Night Before Christmas", or "Thunderbolt" – are ideal shade-tolerant ground covers due to their low maintenance and spreading nature.
+Hosta "Moonlight Sonata", "Raspberry Sundae" and "Jurassic Park" – are ideal shade-tolerant ground covers due to their low maintenance and spreading nature.
 Blooms in late spring to early summer, though is grown primarily for its foliage.